Bangladesh and IRRI

 Despite the success, many daunting challenges still exist.
-Bangladesh’s rice sector is highly susceptible to natural disasters such as flood, drought, salinity, and cyclone.
-In 2017, severe floods damaged about 10% of the rice production and increased price by 25%.
+Bangladesh’s rice sector is highly susceptible to natural disasters such as flood, drought, salinity, and cyclones.
+In 2017, severe floods damaged about 10% of the rice production and increased rice price by 25%.
 In addition, the population is projected to increase by 15% by the year 2030.
 Feeding this massive population will be a major challenge for the future given the fact that agriculture is losing land to industrialisation and urbanisation at a faster pace than ever before.
 This is compounded by the fallouts of climate change and perpetual shortages of water and labour.

 To address the future challenges and sustainably increase rice production, IRRI and the Government of Bangladesh have co-developed the 5-year Work Plan in 2018.
 The priorities identified in the Work Plan are:

-- Hybrid rice varieties
+- Improved rice varieties

 - Mechanization and post-harvest technologies